-Second, creating epic samples will help you land clients in your target niche.
-Start writing samples that your clients would use on their website or blog.
+Second, creating epic samples will help you land brands in your target niche.
+Start creating samples that your target market would use on their website or blog.

-For example, if your writing niche is personal finance, start writing samples that will attract potential finance clients.
-I started in personal finance and wanted to write for money blogs & personal advisors.
+For example, if your niche is personal finance, start making samples that will attract potential finance clients.
+I started in personal finance and wanted to write for financial blogs & personal advisors.

 For my sample pieces, I created samples about investing, paying off debt, millennial finance issues and retiring early.
-This helped potential clients learn about my writing style and show that I could do the job.
+This helped people learn about my writing style and show that I could do the job.
 I highly suggest doing the same.

 Remember, the last thing you want to do is send samples that aren’t relevant to your potential client.
 This is a good way to never hear back from a pitch!

 Once you’re written 5-7 samples, it’s time to share them with the world.
-Once they’re 100% edited, here are some of the best places to start sharing them online.
+Once they’re 100% edited, here are some of the best places to start sharing them.

-On your website, you will want to show off your work.
+On your writer’s website, you want to show off your favorite work.
 This again will show credibility and prove that you can do the job.

-To create a writing portfolio on your own website, here are some best practices:
+To create a writer’s portfolio on your own website, here are some best practices: